Thailand has been my second home for years and my favorite base that I’ve found after nearly eight years of traveling.

 Koh Chang is an awesome island with pretty little beaches, Lonely Beach is the perfect spot for sunsets and cocktails, Long Beach is far away from everyone and everything, and White Sand Beach is where all the typical tourists go.

-Koh Chang is arguably my most favorite island in the country although I do have an affinity towards everything in Krabi considering that’s my second home… Tough call.
+Koh Chang is arguably my favorite island in the country although I do have an affinity towards everything in Krabi considering that’s my second home… Tough call.

 Koh Samet is where all the Bangkok weekenders head so if you’re in the mood to see where the Thais go to get away, Samet is a cool choice.